Student Projects

 Project Supervisor/s

-The post is suited to a Masters or PhD student with experience in genetic epidemiology, epidemiology, statistics or bioinformatics.
+The project is suited to a PhD student with experience in genetic epidemiology, epidemiology, biostatistics or bioinformatics.
 Experience in the analysis and manipulation of large datasets and a good knowledge of computing is desirable.
-Experience in cancer genetics and/or molecular biology is advantageous but not essential.
+Experience in cancer genetics is advantageous but not essential.
 Non-statistical applicants must be able to demonstrate some knowledge of statistics.
 For applicants with a background solely in statistics, some knowledge of genetics is desirable.

 BACKGROUND